wrewsama/obsidian-vault/Source Materials/Books/Clean Architecture.md

 - the Web (and any specific GUI in general) is a detail
 - frameworks are a detail
     - important: avoid letting your entities inherit from the framework's classes.
 Make proxy classes that inherit the required framework base classes, then inject those as plugins

+## The Missing Chapter
+- "the devil is in the implementation details"
+- take precautions to prevent the implementation from ruining the architectural boundaries
+    - e.g. making use of `private` variables
 ---
 Source: https://www.goodreads.com/book/show/18043011-clean-architecture